GiovanniCassani/creative-gan/README.md

     - an image
     - the word embedding of the image's label

-In this way the Generator can be given a word embedding to tell him what to produce, and the discriminator knows what to expect and classify.
+In this way the Generator can be given a word embedding to tell him what to produce, and the Discriminator knows what to expect and classify.

 ## Where it's trained